Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - What condition should I create next week?

-- “Murphy Jitsu” is a premortem: imagine failure, identify likely causes, add one countermeasure, then return to action.
+- "Murphy Jitsu" is a premortem: imagine failure, identify likely causes, add one countermeasure, return to action.

 - Cognitive canaries are objective early-warning signals that your state is shifting.